The list of tips contains in brackets indices designating combinations

 Arikan integrates the predictions in his way of life then a circle emerges

-receipts with a stamped information about the predicted probability
+documentation of transfer receipts with a stamped information about

 - Michael Aschauer, Josef Deinhöfer, Maia Gusberti, Nik Thönen: